 Energy at the University

-Most of the energy used by the University comes from fossil fuel sources, such as coal and natural gas; building electricity and heating and cooling account for three-quarters of the University’s tracked greenhouse gas emissions.
-To improve the University’s energy consumption, the Energy Management Office focuses on savings opportunities from occupant behavioral changes, energy efficiency upgrades, installation of renewable technologies, and more, which will also reduce overall operating costs.
+Building electricity and heating and cooling account for three-quarters of the University’s tracked greenhouse gas emissions.
+To improve the university’s energy consumption, Facilities Sustainability and Energy Management Office focuses on savings opportunities from occupant behavioral changes, energy efficiency upgrades, installation of renewable technologies, and more, which will also reduce overall operating costs.

 What the University is Doing